-Matty Kimura, a Loan Ranger at Better, explains what self-employed customers can expect when heading into the mortgage process.
+Matty Kimura, a Processing Expert at Better, explains what self-employed customers can expect when heading into the mortgage process.

 As part of the underwriting team at Better, I know firsthand that there are a whole lot of numbers involved in getting a mortgage.
 That's because it's our team’s job to review and evaluate people's loan applications.
 The mortgage process can be confusing, but it’s especially daunting for self-employed borrowers.

 In an industry where W-2 employees are often viewed as ideal candidates by traditional lenders, self-employed individuals don’t fit into the conventional financial mold that the mortgage process was originally designed to accommodate.
 Some lenders may have difficulty determining whether or not you earn a steady-enough income to make mortgage payments.
 Others simply might not want to take on any potential risk that a self-employed borrower may present.1

 So did your decision to ditch the cubicle also mean that you threw away your chance at homeownership?
 While self-employed borrowers may have to jump through a few more hoops in the mortgage process, it doesn’t mean that homeownership is out of reach.
 At Better, our mission is to make homeownership accessible for as many people as possible, and that includes removing obstacles for people who are self-employed.

 Mortgages the Better way

 Thanks to our 100% digital application, we’re able to deliver a mortgage experience that is simple and transparent for everyone, including self-employed individuals.
 Better’s website is powered by smart technology that customizes your application based on what you've told us about yourself.
 Instead of answering blanket questions, you’ll only be asked to provide information that is relevant to your situation.

 Our goal is to help you avoid much of the inefficient paperwork that traditional lenders may require.
 In fact, Better’s self-employed borrowers ultimately provide nearly the same amount of information in their application as our non-self-employed borrowers.